laticauda-64/openClassRooms_14_05032022/README.md

 > **Jade**

 Ça y est, vous avez toutes les informations dont vous avez besoin.
 Maintenant, le plus dur sera de choisir quel plugin jQuery convertir !

+## Getting started

+This project was made with [Vite.js](https://vitejs.dev/).
+You don't know Vite ?
+Ok it's the same purpose than traditionnal "Create React App" but with huge enhancements, ([See here](https://medium.com/codex/you-should-choose-vite-over-cra-for-react-apps-heres-why-47e2e7381d13)), and it was made by [Evan You](https://evanyou.me/).

+You will need some dependencies for running this project :

+-   React (17.0.2)
+-   Redux Toolkit (1.8.0)
+-   React Redux (7.2.6)
+-   Redux Persist (6.0.0)
+-   Styled-components: (5.3.3)
+-   @mui/icons-material: (^5.4.4),
+-   @mui/lab: (^5.0.0-alpha.72),
+-   @mui/materia": (^5.4.4),
+-   @mui/styled-engine-sc: (^5.4.2),
+-   @reduxjs/toolkit: (^1.8.0),
+-   date-fns: (^2.28.0)
+-   [p14-modal-component: (^0.1.7)](https://www.npmjs.com/package/p14-modal-component) (This is my custom plugin)

+Also, i assume that you will use NodeJS at version 16 or more.

+## Installation :

+Just run usual commands to get the needed dependecies
+`npm install or yarn`

+## Scripts :

+Launch the app in developpement mode
+`npm run dev or yarn dev`
+Project is being served on port 3010 (cause backend is using 3000) but you can change that in vite.config.js file.

+Make the final build for serve in production
+`npm run build or yarn build`
+Output files goes in the 'dist' folder with usual optimisations (js bundling, css minifying, etc...)

+Locally preview production build
+`npm run preview or yarn preview`